pursuit-curriculum/unit-dsa/objects/lesson-notes/README.md

 2. What are we asked to show?

-3. Restate the problem in your own words (it's ok if your words are more clumsy, you don't need the perfect phrasing, you just need to clarify that you understand he problem, and one of the best ways to do that is to put it in your own words)
+3. Restate the problem in your own words (it's ok if your words are more clumsy, you don't need the perfect phrasing, you need to clarify that you understand the problem, and one of the best ways to do that is to put it in your own words)

 4. Is there enough information for you to find a solution?

 - Is there any information that is missing?

 5. What is our plan?

 - Do we need more test cases beyond the one(s) provided?

 - Convert sentence to an array of words
 - Loop over the array of words
 - If the word is not an object key, add it as a key and set the count value to 1
-   - Else if the word is an object key, increase the count value to 1
+- Else, if the word is an object key, increase the count value to 1
 - Loop over the object to find the word with the greatest frequency

 Get started: